Aravalli Range: Tosham Hills - Indus Civilisation mines

-Ganeshwar sunari Cultural Complex
+Ganeshwar Sunari Cultural Complex

-The Ganeshwar sunari Cultural Complex (GSCC) is a collection of third millennium BCE settlements in the area of the Aravalli Hill Range.
+The Ganeshwar Sunari Cultural Complex (GSCC) is a collection of third millennium BCE settlements in the area of the Aravalli Hill Range.
 Among them, there are similarities in material culture, and in the production of copper tools.
 They are located near the copper mines.

-"The GSCC is east of the Harappan culture, to the north-east of Ahar-Banas Complex, north/north west to the Kayatha Culture and at a later date, west of the OCP-Copper Hoard sites (Ochre Coloured Pottery culture-Copper Hoard culture).
+"The GSCC is east of the Harappan culture, to the north-east of Ahar–Banas Complex, north/north west to the Kayatha Culture and at a later date, west of the OCP-Copper Hoard sites (Ochre Coloured Pottery culture–Copper Hoard culture).
 Located within the regions of the Aravalli Hill Range, primarily along the Kantli, Sabi, Sota, Dohan and Bondi rivers, the GJCC is the largest copper producing community in third millennium BCE South Asia, with 385 sites documented.
 Archaeological indicators of the GSCC were documented primarily in Jaipur, Jhunjhunu, and Sikar districts of Rajasthan, India ..."

 Pottery found in the area include incised ware, and reserved slipware.

-There are two main type sites, Ganeshwar, and Sunari, in Tehsil Kot Putli, Jaipur District (Geo coordinates: N 27° 35' 51", 76° 06' 85" E).
+There are two main type sites, Ganeshwar, and Sunari, in Tehsil Kot Putli, Jaipur district (Geo coordinates: N 27° 35' 51", 76° 06' 85" E).

 Environment

 Climate

 The Northern Aravalli range in Delhi and Haryana has humid subtropical climate and hot semi-arid continental climate with very hot summers and relatively cool winters.
-The main characteristics of climate in Hisar are dryness, extremes of temperature, and scanty rainfall.
+The main characteristics of climate in Hisar are dryness, temperature extremes, and low rainfall.
 The maximum daytime temperature during the summer varies between 40 and 46 C. During winter, its ranges between 1.5 and 4 °C.

 The Central Aravalli range in Rajasthan has an arid and dry climate.